-We have raised our own three kids (now in their twenties) and through personal experience as well as working with countless families; we have learned that not every child responds well to spanking.
+We have raised our own three kids who are now in their twenties.
+Through personal experience, as well as working with countless families, we have learned that not every child responds well to spanking.
 When we spanked our intense son Daniel he would glare daggers at us defiantly as if to say, “What good does hitting me do?”
 His spirit wasn’t “breaking” the way the books we were reading said it should.
 We began to question the effectiveness of harsh discipline and decided to look more deeply at what the Bible says about spanking.
 (Read L.R.
 Knost’s commentary here.)

 What Did Jesus Do?

 Consider Jesus’ varied approaches to greed.
 When confronting money changers in the temple, Jesus overturned their tables and scattered their coins (John 2:14-16), an act of strong confrontation, no discussion.
 Later, Jesus thoughtfully challenged the rich young ruler to sell all that he had and give to the poor (Luke 18:18-25), inviting him to deeper character and faith.
 But with Zacchaeus, a wealthy tax collector suspected of swindling, Jesus simply announced he would stay at his house.
 His act of grace to a greedy man (who was despised by most of society) brought repentance and salvation (Luke 19:1-9).
 One sin: Greed.
 Three very different approaches.